-World Languages – German and Mandarin Chinese
+World Languages – Spanish, German and Mandarin Chinese

 The learning of world cultures and languages is woven through a child’s education at Boulder Valley Waldorf School.
 Throughout the elementary and middle school curricula, students are introduced to the evolution of humanity through the study of ancient cultures around the world.
-Students also have the unique opportunity to develop flexibility of speech, an ear for contrasting languages, and an appreciation of diverse cultures through the learning of German and Mandarin Chinese from first through eighth grade.
+Students also have the unique opportunity to develop flexibility of speech, an ear for contrasting languages, and an appreciation of diverse cultures through the learning of Spanish, German and Mandarin Chinese from first through eighth grade.

 In the earlier elementary grades, students enjoy total immersion in each language twice a week through songs, games, dialogue, folk tales, puppetry, as well as arts and crafts.
 Reading and writing are gradually introduced as children progress through the elementary grades.
 In middle school, students continue their study of both languages, concentrating on one language for four lessons per week in 6-week block rotations.